ruedli/OctoPlugout/README.md

 - Added optional defines to invert working of relay and/or led.
 - Simplified logic for switch, it is reset to '-' after interpretation

+** v4.0 2021-09-09
+- Added functionality to configure parameters and WiFi through webpage http://192.168.4.1
+- Long press (more than 6 seconds) will open a wp portal on Wifi access point "SetupOctoPLugout" (no credentials needed).
+When connected, browse to http://192.168.4.1 and set parameters for IP address of your printer, its API string, mqtt server/topic root/mqtt user/mqtt password AND choose your wiFi and enter the password.

+** v4.1 2021-09-16
+- To support Wifi / Web portal / mqtt / OTA /debugging the memory size became more important to manage.
+- Arduino IDE users must select "1Mb / 128k FS OTA:~438KB" under "flash size" in the "tools" menu.
+- platformio users should load the attached flash definitio in edge.flash.1m128.ld by entering a line with board_build.ldscript = eagle.flash.1m128.ld in their platformio.ini file.
+ 	   The file "eagle.flash.1m128.ld" is added for your convenience as of this v4.0 of OctoPlugout.

 ## Requests / Future To Do List
 - DONE ~~Avoid switching off if Octoprint is running and not shutdown: even if you try to force it, with a non-monitored "long press"~~
 - DONE ~~Show the "version" with a LED blinking pattern when stating up.~~